SiddharthMathur01/Secure-Encrypt/README.md

 ### Limitations
 - Maximum file size: 50MB (configurable)
-- Steganography requires PNG images for best results
+- Steganography requires PNG output for best results
 - Self-destruct timing is based on UTC time
 - Browser-based file handling has memory limits
+- Steganography capacity: 1 bit per pixel channel (RGB: width × height × 3 bits)

+### Compatibility Notes
+- Steganography files created with v2.1.0+ are **not compatible** with earlier versions
+- Use consistent version for hiding and extracting data
+- All other encryption features remain backward compatible

 ## 🤝 Contributing